Space-Legion/Capella/README.md

 #### What are the disadvantages ?

-- Space cloak lacks major privacy and security enhancement like [Keystroke Deanonymization](https://github.com/vmonaco/kloak), [Boot Clock Randomization](https://github.com/Whonix/bootclockrandomization), System wide tor routing, A [hardened kernel](https://source.android.com/devices/architecture/kernel/hardening) and much more, But still you can implement it, if you have the knowledge or literally start learning by doing this process.
+- Space cloak lacks major privacy and security enhancement like [Keystroke Deanonymization](https://github.com/vmonaco/kloak), [Boot Clock Randomization](https://github.com/Whonix/bootclockrandomization), System wide tor routing, [Hardened memory allocator](https://github.com/Whonix/hardened_malloc),  A [hardened kernel](https://source.android.com/devices/architecture/kernel/hardening) and much more, But still you can implement it, if you have the knowledge or literally start learning by doing this process.
 In the long run this will definitely benefit you.

 #### Why Arch linux ?